VagelisKalimeris/pararius/README.md

 # Objective

-Repeatedly applying to Pararius listings can be tiresome, especially typing or pasting your personal details.
-I implemented this quick & dirty Selenium script, automating this repetitive task.
+Repeatedly applying to Pararius listings can be tedious and tiresome, especially typing or pasting your personal details.
+To tackle this productivity issue, I implemented this quick & dirty Selenium script, automating this repetitive task.

 # Instructions